 There are four stages of mental health, from low to high: mental illness, languishing, moderate mental health (most people) and flourishing.
 Positive psychology aims to move people from moderate mental health to flourishing.
 To lift yourself to the highest level – flourishing – you need to consider the following five areas in your life:

 Positive emotions open up your brain for creative thinking.
 Your mind is 39% more productive when set in ‘positive’ mode.
 Every daily choice you make you can choose to see the ‘positive’ side or the ‘negative’ side of things.

 Engagement in creativity

-Creativity can be something as simple as cooking a wonderful mean for your family, or something more complex.
-It's important to feel present in the moment and be able to concentrate in a creative process.
+Creativity can be something as simple as cooking a wonderful meal for your family, or something more complex.
+It’s important to feel present in the moment and be able to concentrate in a creative process.

 Nurture positive supportive relationships and build boundaries towards people who don’t contribute positively to your journey.

 Doing work where you feel you are making a difference or where you can help others can significantly increase your happiness.

 We need a sense of accomplishment to feel happy.
 It is better to link it to enjoying the everyday progress of your actions than big goals.
 The sign posts keep moving, so if you are very attached to one goal, such as affording to buy a big house, once you get there it is not enough as there’s always more material things you could have.
 Focus on celebrating small steps and enjoying what you can learn from your work.

 3) Create a ‘Done’ list